opennetworkinglab/ngsdn-tutorial/EXERCISE-2.md

 is the top-level message defined in `openconfig.proto`.
 The response is the binary encoding of the data based on the protobuf message.

-The value is not very human readable, but we can translate the reply using a utility that converts between the binary and textual representations of the protobuf message.
+The value is not human readable, but we can translate the reply using a utility that converts between the binary and textual representations of the protobuf message.